khoa-l/reddit-post-viewer/README.md

 - Verify posts are downloaded in reddit-downloader

 **Videos not playing**
-- Ensure ffmpeg is installed for video/audio merging
+- Ensure media files exist in `data/media/{postId}/`
-- Check media files exist in `data/media/{postId}/`
+- Check that media was downloaded with reddit-downloader
-- Verify server can access symlinked media directory
+- Verify file paths in JSON match actual file locations

 ## License